Scan profiles

 This attack is also known as “dot-dot-slash”, “directory traversal”, “directory climbing” and “backtracking”.

-By default, the web application scan profile will include HID-3-5-10133, which provides two different methods to find Path Traversal vulnerabilities.
+By default, the web application scan profile will include HID-3-5-10133, which provides two methods to find Path Traversal vulnerabilities.

 Basic Method